News From California Institute of the Arts

 While Mac brought the star power to the graduation stage, the Class of 2026 remained the focus of the day, letting their voices be heard and their accomplishments be celebrated.

-Browse through a photo gallery below of our most recent grads.
+Browse through a photo gallery below of some of our most recent grads:

 Picture of Christine N. Ziemba